smarthomejunkie/Ulanzi-Awtrix-BluePrints/AWTRIX-NG-MANUAL.md

 ### Everything vanished except one app

-Something published an app order that left the others out.
-Check your [Toggle Built-in Apps](#12-toggle-built-in-apps) automation — the **Rotation order** field must list *every* app you want running, pushed apps included.
+Something published an `order` list to `<prefix>/cmd/apps/order` that left the others out — `order`, unlike `disabled`, does have to be complete, so a partial list switches everything not named off.
+This is not something the [Toggle Built-in Apps](#12-toggle-built-in-apps) blueprint can cause: it only ever sends `disabled`, never `order`.
+Look instead at any other automation or script that publishes to this topic.

-To get everything back, add the missing names to the rotation order and flip any toggle to republish.
+To get everything back, republish a complete `order` list from the clock's web interface (or your own automation), or just wait — pushed apps that are re-created by their blueprint (toggle their helper off and on) reappear on their own.

 ### The clock reboots or misbehaves